-Clam Pass Park beach is a worth discovering for its beauty and the fun offered by its tidal flow
+Clam Pass Park beach is worth discovering for its beauty and the fun offered by its tidal flow.
+It also has a splendid kayak trail through the mangroves and to the beach.

 Clam Pass Park is tucked away behind the Naples Grande Beach Resort.
 That’s how I discovered it, on a weekend getaway when we stayed at the resort on a summer rate sale.